City Mart Holdings

 City Mart Holdings (CMHL, စီးတီးမတ် ဟိုးဒင်း) is one of Myanmar’s largest retail outlet, employing more than 8,000 employees.
 The City Mart Group started as a modern supermarket in 1996 in the north wing of Bogyoke Aung San Stadium but has since expanded into many different aspects of modern retail trade such as supermarkets, pharmacies, bookstores, baby stores, convenience stores and bakery & coffee shops.
 The stores are primarily located in the cities of Yangon, Mandalay and Naypyitaw, but it has also expanded into some major towns in Upper Myanmar.

 City Mart Holdings Co., Ltd. was ranked 31 in Myanmar for the fiscal year 13/14 Income Tax Ranking, and 5 for the Commercial Tax Ranking Myanmar Index.

 Businesses under CMHL

 City Mart Supermarkets

-The City Mart Supermarkets are catered to urban households focusing on food and lifestyle.
+The City Mart Supermarkets cater to urban households focusing on food and lifestyle.
 As of 2016, 26 City Mart Supermarkets have opened in Yangon and Mandalay.
 Many City Mart Supermarkets have pop-up stores inside them for beauty products, pharmacy, wine & spirits, kitchen utensils etc. Most stores have a wide selection of foreign products.

 Ocean Supercenters

 Ocean Supercenter was the first hypermarket to open in Myanmar in 2006.
-They are known as the one-stop place for shopping food, clothing, beauty products, household products and much more.
+They are known as the one-stop place for shopping for food, clothing, beauty products, household products and much more.
 As of 2016, there are 10 Ocean Super centers located in Yangon, Mandalay, Naypyidaw, Monywar, Mawlamyaing and Pathein.